zergioz/pythonVisual/README.md

 # pythonVisual
-Testing visualizations libraries with python and randmon data samples
+Visualizations libraries with python for data samples and stock market trends

 # Alpha Vantage data
 some of the examples will use live data from Alpha Vantage to plot maket trends